mayerpan/mayerpan.github.io/_pages/about.md

 ---

 ## About me
 I am a PhD candidate in high field physics.
-My research interest in focused on the electron acceleration and X/gamma rays generation in plasmas.
+My research interest is focused on the electron acceleration and X/gamma rays generation in plasmas.

 ### News
-* 2021.06  go to the LFRC,CAEP for experiment again
+* 2021.06  Go to the LFRC,CAEP for experiments again.
-* 2020.09  go to the LFRC,CAEP for experiment
+* 2020.09  Go to the LFRC,CAEP for experiments.
-* 2019.11  visit the GIST,IBS in South Korea.
+* 2019.11  Visit the GIST,IBS in South Korea.

 ## Publications